© Crown copyright 2019

 Telephone: 024 7669 2051 (Monday to Friday, 8am – 5pm)

-Following a consultation last year, we will be running a review of AHDB to make sure it provides exceptional value for money.
-We will publish any related news later this year.
+Following the consultation, we’ll be running a review of AHDB to make sure it provides exceptional value for money.
+We’ll publish any related news later this year.

 Business finance support